nitro-stack/nitro-workshop/legacy/table/step5.md

 Writing automated is not the most fun part of development, but it's a fundamental requirement to develop robust software applications.
 It helps to catch bugs early, preventing regressions and ensuring that production releases meet your quality and performance goals.

-The good news is NestJS has you covered to make your testing experience as smooth as possible.
+Good news is NestJS has you covered to make your testing experience as smooth as possible.
-When you bootstrapped the project using the `nest` CLI, [Jest](https://jestjs.io) and [SuperTest](https://github.com/visionmedia/supertest) frameworks have been set up for you.
+When you bootstrapped the project using the `nest` CLI, [Jest](https://jestjs.io) and [SuperTest](https://github.com/visionmedia/supertest) frameworks have been setup for you.

 Each time you run the `nest generate` command, unit test files are also created for you with the extension `.spec.ts`.